$51K Good Money for Recent Accounting Graduates

 Let's start with the easy question: is $51,000 per year good money for a recent accounting graduate?

-As faithful readers know, we looked at the pay by major for recent graduates last summer.
+As faithful readers know, we look at the pay by major for recent graduates every year.

 Using this crude estimate, it looks like $51,000 to start is good money!